xmliszt/taboo-ai/app/roadmap/roadmap.md

 - Version number indicator to inform players about version updates.
 - **OpenAI API free trial ended**.
 Started paid subscription to continue use the Curie model to provide users with smooth gameplay experience.
-- Added **"Buy Me Coffee"** to call for kind supports from the players.
+- Added **"Buy Me Coffee"** to call for kind support from the players.
 If you like this game, can buy me a coffee so that I can continue to maintain the game and update it to bring more fun and exciting features to you! **Thank you for your kind support** ❤️!
 - Disclaimer for possible internet hiccups due to the **overloaded OpenAI service**.